-The Mediation Bill 2017 which was published at the beginning of 2017 has now passed both houses of the Oireachtas and was signed into law by the the President on the 2nd of October 2017.
+The Mediation Act 2017 commenced on the 1st January 2018.
+The bill was published at the beginning of 2017 and passed both houses of the Oireachtas in September 2017 and was signed into law by the the President on the 2nd of October 2017.
 (You can view the bill by clicking the following link Mediation Act 2017)

 The Act shall apply to any civil proceedings.